 (3)Hi, si didicerint non eadem omnibus esse honesta atque turpia sed omnia maiorum institutis iudicari, non admirabuntur nos in Graiorum virtutibus exponendis mores eorum secutos.

-(4)Neque enim Cimoni fuit link turpe, Atheniensium summo viro, sororem germanam habere in matrimonio, quippe cum cives eius eodem uterentur instituto.
+(4)Neque enim Cimoni fuit turpe, Atheniensium summo viro, sororem germanam habere in matrimonio, quippe cum cives eius eodem uterentur instituto.
 At id quidem nostris moribus nefas habetur. . . .

 (6)Contra ea, pleraque nostris moribus sunt decora quae apud illos turpia putantur.
 Quem enim Romanorum pudet uxorem ducere in convivium?
-Aut cuius non mater familias primum locum tenet aedium atque in celebritate versatur? link
+Aut cuius non mater familias primum locum tenet aedium atque in celebritate versatur?

 (7) Quod multo fit aliter in Graecia.
-Nam neque in convivium adhibetur nisi propinquorum, neque sedet nisi in interiore parte aedium, quae gynaeconitis appellatur; link quo nemo accedit nisi propinqua cognatione coniunctus.
+Nam neque in convivium adhibetur nisi propinquorum, neque sedet nisi in interiore parte aedium, quae gynaeconitis appellatur; quo nemo accedit nisi propinqua cognatione coniunctus.